SnickerdoodleLabs/Web3-Glossary/COMMON.md

 ## Stablecoin

 Stablecoins are a type of digital currency that is backed by existing reserve assets to help them avoid drastic changes in valuation.
-There are four subcategories of stablecoin: (1) fiat-backed (tied to a government issued currency); (2) commodity-backed (tied to a physical commodity like oil or gold); (3) Crypto-backed (tied to other cryptocurrencies); and (4) algorithmic (tied to the number of tokens in circulation).
+There are four subcategories of stablecoin:

+1. fiat-backed (tied to a government issued currency)
+2. commodity-backed (tied to a physical commodity like oil or gold)
+3. Crypto-backed (tied to other cryptocurrencies)
+4. algorithmic (tied to the number of tokens in circulation).

 ## Subnet